taravannheng/taravannheng/README.md

 ### Hi there 👋

 I'm Taravann Heng.
-A developer/designer.
-I have some experiences doing both UX design and frontend development works for mobile apps and websites.
+A developer.
+I have some experiences doing frontend development works for websites.
 Currently, I'm focusing on frontend web development.

 ---